ianamason/SudokuSensei/README.md

 ```
 sudokusensei --board  sofa
 ```
-will start you off with the puzzle that Daniel Beer mentions in showing the difference in difficulty between sofa and non-sofa search.
+will start you off with the puzzle that Daniel Beer (@dlbeer) mentions in showing the difference in difficulty between sofa and non-sofa search, see the references below.

 Once you have the puppy up for can always generate new puzzles.
 I will slowly make the UI more user friendly, but at the moment I am more interested in generating hard puzzles, and accurately estimating their difficulty.